 Additionally, employers may begin basing your compensation on your MIPS final score.
 Employed physicians will want to make sure they are appropriately compensated for a high MIPS score.

 Reporting methods for individuals include: claims, qualified clinical data registry (QCDR), qualified registry, and electronic health records (EHR).
-The ACI and improvement activities categories will include attestation options through the CMS Portal(qpp.cms.gov).
+The promoting interoperability and improvement activities categories will include attestation options through the CMS Portal(qpp.cms.gov).
 There is no data submission for the cost performance category, as CMS will calculate this for ECs based on Medicare claims data.

 Reporting methods for groups include: QCDR, qualified registry, EHR, CMS Web Interface, and CMS-approved survey vendor for the Consumer Assessment of Health Providers and Surveys (CAHPS) for MIPS.
-Groups will also be able to attest for the ACI and improvement activities performance categories.
+Groups will also be able to attest for the promoting interoperability and improvement activities performance categories.
 The CMS Web Interface option is only available to groups of 25 or more ECs.